HuxleyM/happy-cat/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn run cypress open`

+This will open cypress and run the test suites.
+You will need to ensure the app is running first

 ### `yarn build`

 Builds the app for production to the `build` folder.<br />